-These almond butter nutty granola bars are perfectly chewy and have just the right amount of sweetness to satisfy your sweet tooth without overdoing it!
+These almond butter granola bars are perfectly chewy and have just the right amount of sweetness to satisfy your sweet tooth without overdoing it!

 As you may have noticed, I love granola and everything associated with it.
 That includes bars.
 I am constantly figuring out new and fun ways to eat granola.

 This is my latest rendition.
 I used equal parts of dates and figs.

 I love this mixture because the granola bars come out so chewy.
 I will eat granola bars that are crunchy because I hardly ever turn up my nose at anything that is, well, food.
 But I prefer my granola bars chewy.

 Which do you prefer?
 Chewy or crunchy?
 Let me know by leaving me a comment.

 How to make these granola bars